Bonis98/OAuth2-server/README.md

 <a id='database'></a>
 # Database

-The oauth 2.0 Server require a MongoDB connection.
+The Oauth 2.0 Server require a MongoDB connection.
 The DB structure can be seen in `utilities/DB`.
 In order to provide the connection string, you have to create a file called `config.json` with this structure
 ```json
 {